sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/03 - Alex's Warning.md

 "Probably for the better, then.
 The funeral is not worth eating the Mafia's cooking."
 She shook her head.
 "Mind if I take a seat?"

 "Not at all, though I fear I'll be fairly boring."
 Alex smiled, and laughed shyly.
 "I wish you'd told me that two days ago.
-It was the only food place I could find around here."
+It was the only food place I could find around here that would serve me."

 "You poor dear.
 Well, I'd be happy to point you in the direction of some healthier eatin'."
 Cooking Cat smiled, and took a seat opposite Alex at the table, extending a paw.
 "I'm Cooking Cat, but people sometimes call me Cookie.
 Pleasure to meet you!"